achardon/maine-east-coast-greenway/README.md

 Home page image: https://www.greenway.org/uploads/attachments/cjyrp94jb215v00qiah4vmdr9-me.0.0.1522.1522.full.png

+Outstanding Questions:

+What is the function of Node.js for this app?

 This README would normally document whatever steps are necessary to get the application up and running.